mario-baptista/cogsi2526-1211265-1250525-1250204/CA4/README.md

 ![img_VagrantfileChange2](https://github.com/user-attachments/assets/89743a79-1fbc-41d5-ab70-0121a3d7e00a)

+Inside the Vagrantfile, i configured each VM  to automatically run Ansible from within the VM (using ansible_local).
+This means we don’t need Ansible installed on our host system.
+This step ensures that as soon as the VM is created, Ansible provisions it automatically, no manual SSH or command running is needed.

-3. Ansible Inventory (Which VM is Which)
+### 3. Ansible Inventory (Which VM is Which)

 Both roles run locally within each VM:

 ![img_hosts ini](https://github.com/user-attachments/assets/a32b283a-f782-40fd-ac8b-fcb6eca22e3d)

+Because Ansible runs inside each VM, the connection type is local.
+This avoids any SSH or network configuration issues.

-4. site.yml (Role Assignment)
+### 4. site.yml (Role Assignment)

 This file tells Ansible which role goes to which VM:

 ![img_site yml](https://github.com/user-attachments/assets/ec5b303f-be14-4d70-afe9-be371877a5a8)

+This means:
+- The app Vm installs and runs the Spring application
+- The db VM installs and runs the H2 database

+This keeps our deployment clean and organized.

-5. Role: Spring Application (spring\_app)
+### 5. Role: Spring Application (spring\_app)

+The spring app role is responsible for installing, building, and running the Spring Boot application on the app VM.
+This role is located in:
-File: ansible/roles/spring\_app/tasks/main.yml
+ansible/roles/spring\_app/tasks/main.yml

 This:

--Installs Java, Git, Gradle
+1. Installs Required Packages: the application needs Java to run so we use Git so we can copy the source code then we install Gradle because it builds the Spring Boot application.
+Installing these via Ansible ensures they are always set up the same way on every provision run.

--Copies the Spring source code into /opt/gradle\_transformation
+2. Copies the Spring Source Code

--Configures connection to H2
+The Spring project folder is copied to:
+-  /opt/gradle_transformation
+This makes the application code available to the VM so it is not dependent on the host.
+3. Configures Database Connection
+Inside application.properties, the app is updated to use the H2 database running on the other VM.
+This is important because the app and the database are not running on the same machine.

--Builds the app using Gradle
+4. Builds the Application Using Gradle
+This step turns the source code into a  JAR file.
+In CA3, we did this manually so now it happens automatically during provisioning.

--Creates and starts a Systemd service
+5. Creates and Enables a Systemd Service
+We create a service file so the Spring application runs in the background like a real server process.

 ![img_main yml1](https://github.com/user-attachments/assets/f9a950d4-0644-4904-a2d8-51642da068c8)

+By doing this i automated the entire Spring app deployment, no manual compiling or running needed after booting.

-6.Error Handling Used Here
+### 6. Error Handling Used Here

-We used:
+Sometimes Gradle fails due to network timing or repo delays.

+To avoid failed provisioning runs, i used:
--(ignore_errors:true): For file sync issues
+- (ignore_errors:true) for skipping minor file sync issues

--retries/until: For Gradle sometimes failing
+- retries/until for retrying Gradle when the network is unstable

--failed_when: To detect failed builds more accurately
+- failed_when for detecting failed builds more accurately

 ![img_ignoreErrors](https://github.com/user-attachments/assets/2ac60d9c-2dea-412c-b686-3f39f4cd5c7e)